findsomewinmore/smores/README.md

 ## Installation

-1. Clone the git repo - `git clone https://slsapp.com/git/websolvers/fiwistartertheme.git`
+1. Clone the git repo - `git clone https://github.com/findsomewinmore/smores.git`
 2. Rename the directory to the name of your theme or website.
-3. Remove the .git directory (This will preven you from commiting your personal project to the FIWI Starter Kit repositiory)
+3. Remove the .git directory (This will preven you from commiting your personal project to the S'mores repositiory)
 4. Initialize a new Git repo with `git init`

 ## Development

-FIWI Starter Kit uses [Grunt](http://gruntjs.com/) for compiling Sass to CSS, checking for JS errors, live reloading, concatenating and minifying files, optimizing PNGs and JPEGs, versioning assets, and generating lean Modernizr builds.
+S'mores uses [Grunt](http://gruntjs.com/) for compiling Sass to CSS, checking for JS errors, live reloading, concatenating and minifying files, optimizing PNGs and JPEGs, versioning assets, and generating lean Modernizr builds.

 ### Install Grunt